ManuelPaniagua/REST-API-FullStack/README.md

 To start the server in development mode (using nodemon to automatically restart the server after each change), run: <br>
 npm run dev

+To start the front-end go to the folder, run: <br>
+npm run dev

 To run tests, use the following command:<br>
 npm run test:rest